Courage begins by trusting oneself

 CET 1.16.4

-Updated ImGui to 1.84.2 which fixed BeginDisabled() and EndDisabled()
+Upgraded ImGui to 1.84.2, resolving issues with BeginDisabled() and EndDisabled()

 CET 1.18.0

-First version that supports symbolic links in the filesystem, also added Lua function ModArchiveExists("example.archive")
+First version to support symbolic links in the filesystem.
+Also added the Lua function ModArchiveExists("example.archive")

 CET 1.20.0